DevExpress/testcafe/docs/articles/documentation/test-api/selecting-page-elements/examples-of-working-with-dom-elements.md

 });
 ```

-If you need to access an element property not included in the selector's API, request it explicitly by using the [addCustomDOMProperties](selectors/extending-selectors.md) method.
+If you need to access element properties not included in the selector's API, use the [selector.addCustomDOMProperties](selectors/extending-selectors.md) method to retrieve them from DOM.

 ```js
 import { Selector } from 'testcafe';